 - Dress appropriately when you’re sleeping.
-Especially if you’re in a mixed gender shared dorm, it’s important to have appropriate sleepware, and cover yourself as much as possible.
+Especially if you’re in a female only shared dorm, it’s important to have appropriate sleepwear, and cover yourself as much as possible.
 Dorm rooms are not the place to sleep in the nude, or even in your bra / underwear.
-We also recommend getting changed each day in the bathrooms.
+You may also prefer to get changed in the bathrooms.

 - Pack a small flashlight (or use the light on your phone) if you need to move around in the middle of the night and don’t want to wake up the entire dorm by flicking on the main light.

 - Don’t leave your belongings out.
 Make sure your things are packed up at all times, whether this is when you’re out for the day to prevent theft, or even when you’re sleeping, meaning you can quickly grab your bag if you’re feeling unsafe in the middle of the night.
 And don’t unpack in front of everyone if you can help it – they don’t need to see what type of stuff you’ve got.

 - Use a locker if it’s available.
 Most hostels will have lockers available, some for free, some for an additional cost, where you can secure / keep your belongings and valuables.
 This is still a good idea, even if you’ve got a bag lock.
 Travel with your own lock, as these can be an additional cost again, though some hostels won’t provide one.
 Even if they do, it could be quite flimsy, so it’s always worth traveling with your own – combination locks are best.
 Some hostels now provide lockers with an electronic lock, where you won’t need an old school style padlock.
 It’s best to travel with one anyway just in case.